Is your idea of a great job something you'd do even if you didn't have to? It is for us.

-Raif is a Sustaining QA Lead and really smart guy.
+Raif is a quality assurance engineer and really smart guy.
 He uses our products to make mixed trochoids.

 It was the dazzling graphics on Wikipedia pages for epitrochoids and hypotrochoids that got me thinking about how I could create an interactive spirograph with Tableau.
 It turned out great because I was able to recreate all the illustrations I saw online, as well as a few new 'hybrid' curves!

 I really enjoy playing on Tableau's Ultimate Frisbee team but the competition stays on the field.
 Within the team, across departments, from the executives on down, people explain their decisions and graciously answer questions.

 Erin is a technical writer who loves to ski, so she made a viz to track ski resort stats.

 When I moved to the Bay Area I was not happy to discover that the closest ski areas were more than four hours away.
 I wanted to see which of the resorts had the best prices, snowpack, trails and lifts so I didn't waste my time driving to the wrong place.

 We create disruptive products that are changing the way people do business.
 I also love being on a team that is so whole heartedly focused on a single mission.
 But the thing I like most about Tableau is our culture of respect.
 There are no second-class positions at this company.

 Richard is a Senior Software Engineer fascinated by climatology, so he created a viz to track hurricanes.

 When I plugged hurricane data into Tableau, I realized I wasn't just showing my kids a pretty graphic, I was helping them to understand the human cost of events like Katrina.
 I enjoy being able to explain graphical language to my children, helping them to be more scientifically and politically literate.